-Investment assets of the Company comprise cash, equity securities and debt securities are subject to market risk in the event of changes in interest rates.
+Investment assets of the Company comprise cash, equity securities and debt securities.
+All debt securities are subject to market risk in the event of changes in interest rates.
 The maturity profile of financial instruments is set out below together with the effective yields.